andreasabel/inCode/entry/shuffling-things-up.md

 -- | Represents a permutation of n cards data Perm n = ....

--- | Given a permutation list, find the place where a given index ends up. runPerm :: Perm n -> Finite n -> Finite n
+-- | Given a permutation, find the place where a given index ends up. runPerm :: Perm n -> Finite n -> Finite n

 -- | Parse a string line into the permutation it represents